 Egypt is quite unique in this regard.
 When you receive the keys to the apartment, you are expected to pay 8% of the value of the property into a “maintenance fund”.
 The plan is then for the HOA to use the interest payments on these funds to pay for the maintenance costs.
 Most developers will essentially tell you that you pay 8% once and then nothing ever again.
 More honest developers will let you know that you will be expected to pay any gap between the interest received and the actual HOA fees,

 At 9% interest per year, it amounts to almost 0.8% of the property value per year for HOA fees, which is fair.
-I don’t see this system as sustainable long term due to inflation, and potentially lower interest rates.
+I don’t see this system as sustainable long term due to inflation.
 But still, it ensures that there will be good maintenance for quite a long period of time, even if other owners stop paying.

 - Rental yields will probably be low as a lot of supply would come just as people start moving in.
 This is a capital gains and diversification play.
 It’s hard to conceptualize how such apartments could cost less than $1,000 per m2 in a few years from now.